 WEILL: As you know, French people are fed up with Sarkozy.
 In normal situation, he would be beaten certainly.

 BEARDSLEY: Weill says that's the French paradox: that Sarkozy may be one of the only European leaders saved by losing the AAA.
 Eleanor Beardsley, NPR News, Paris.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.